xingyumex/AFEN/README.md

-# AFEN: An Approach for Enhanced Visibility in Underwater Photography
+# Aqua fusion enhancement network: an approach for enhanced visibility in underwater digital images

 ## Overview